 When not at work, Bret enjoys numerous activities with family and friends, such as volunteering to build homes with Habitat for Humanity, hunting (boar & dove), fishing, and competitive shooting (3 gun).
 Bret also enjoys traveling.
 He has been to Pamplona, Spain, where he participated in the Running of the Bulls.
 He also enjoyed climbing Mt.
-Fuji (12,388 ft.) in Japan, and touring the US Naval Base at GTMO.
-Rumor has it that he plans to swim with whale sharks in Belize (2017), and climb Kilimanjaro (2018).
+Fuji (12,388 ft.) in Japan; he attempted to swim with the whale sharks in Belize, and also toured the US Naval Base at GTMO.
+Bret is vigorously pursuing his education to enhance his own training abilities with the following training entities: Front Sight, American Warrior Society, Martial Blade Concepts, Atomic Athlete, Dark Angel Medical, Active Self-Protection, and ShivWorks ECQC.
 Carpe Diem, Bret!

 Chaney, the youngest member of the ADI team, and a huge advocate for gun safety, started to participate in the shooting sport at the age of five.
 As the owner's (Steven and Sandy Lieberman) daughter, she has grown up surrounded by firearms and hunting, and loves to expand the shooting community by teaching others about these sports.

 She currently holds a seat in the Classical Voice Conservatory at the Orange County School of the Arts, and is an explorer for the Orange County Sheriff's department.
 She is also a recipient of the John Hopkins University Academic Talent Search, also known as CTY.
 In addition, Chaney spends her time working on her non-profit organization she started herself called TACK, which stands for taking action centered on kids.
 Her group makes care packages for victims of human trafficking, and is comprised of other students she has recruited attending OCSA as well.